 Utilising a renewable resource to the fullest possible extent will maximise the economic incentives for local people as well as indicating respect for the environment and in some cases minimising bio-pollution.
-Fungi can also accumulate radio-nuclides and other pollutants.
-Consumption of fungi that damage health for these and other reasons has both a human cost and a cost for conservation, if this leads to discouragement of harvesting that motivates conservation.
-Certification of safe and sustainable origin, e.g. through the Fairwild system, is an eventual option.
+Collectors without adequate identification skills may gather and then discard inedible but rare species.
+Fungi can also accumulate radio-nuclides and other pollutants, which may lead to their discard after collection.
+Certification of safe and sustainable origin, e.g. through the FairWild system, is an eventual option for some contexts of use.

-- a) Encourage the proper handling and processing of harvested fungi; - b) Inform gatherers of fungi concerning risks of natural and anthropogenic toxicity; - c) Ensure that fungal products comply with standards for health and hygiene before sale and/ or commercial consumption. - d) Consider certification for commercial gatherers or products.

-- and -

-1.7.2.2 Commercial and non-commercial gatherers of fungi:

-- a) Properly care for harvested fungi in order to ensure against wastage and contamination; - b) Stay informed of existing and new risks arising from collecting fungi; - c) Observe rules for preparation of fungi to guard against detrimental health effects.
+- a) Encourage the proper handling and processing of harvested fungi; - b) Help inform gatherers of fungi concerning risks of anthropogenic toxicity (e.g. pollution); - c) Encourage compliance of fungal products with standards for health and hygiene before sale and/or commercial consumption. - d) Consider supporting certification for commercial gatherers or products. - and - - 1.7.2.2 Commercial and non-commercial gatherers of fungi: - a) Properly care for harvested fungi in order to ensure against wastage and contamination; - b) Stay informed of existing and new risks arising from collecting fungi; - c) Observe rules for preparation of fungi to guard against detrimental health effects.